20+ Ready-to-use classroom activities to celebrate Women’s History Month

 What’s inside this calendar?

-Using the calendar Hotspot Image, ⬆️ you will be able to select a date, open a widget activity, explore, and learn about famous women from around the world.
+Using the calendar Hotspot Image, ⬆️ you will be able to select a date, open a widget activity, explore, and learn about famous leaders and women who have made an impact from all around the world.
 The BookWidgets team has created interactive learning activities that you can use each weekday in your classroom.
-These ready-made activities can be duplicated and customized for any age group.
+These ready-made activities can be duplicated and customized for any age group to celebrate amazing women trailblazers.

 The activities include: